jameskabbes/analytics_workshop/README.md

 4. Find the absolute difference of a) the proportion of people in their 20s who are married / have been married and b) the proportion of people in their 30s who are married / have been married.
 Round you answer to 2 decimal places and multiply by 100. (e.g. if absolute proportional difference is 0.124203, return `12`)

-5. Explore the distrubtion of income by occupation.
+5. Explore the relationship between income and occupation.
 Does it appear that occupation plays a significant role in income?
 Enter 2 for yes, 1 for no.

-6. Plot the distrubtion of income by age.
+6. Explore the relationship between income and age.
 Does it appear that age plays a significant role in income?
 Enter 2 for yes, 1 for no.

-7. Find the absolute difference between the median income and the mean income
+7. Find the absolute difference between the median income and the mean income.

 8. Predict the incomes for the remaining 500,000 individuals.
-What is the predicted income for the individual with `id = 4795132`? _Answers within 20% of the actual value will be given credit_
+What is the income of the individual with `id = 4795132`? _Answers within 20% of the actual value will be given credit_

 9. Predict the incomes for the remaining 500,000 individuals.
-What is the predicted income for the individual with `id = 4625316`? _Answers within 20% of the actual value will be given credit_
+What is the income of the individual with `id = 4625316`? _Answers within 20% of the actual value will be given credit_

 10. Predict the incomes for the remaining 500,000 individuals.
-What is the predicted income for the individual with `id = 4956125`? _Answers within 20% of the actual value will be given credit_
+What is the income of the individual with `id = 4956125`? _Answers within 20% of the actual value will be given credit_

+# More

+Interested in a real problem with live data?
+Check out [Boston House Prices](https://www.kaggle.com/datasets/vikrishnan/boston-house-prices).